plxity/achievementsof.life/_users/plxity/index.md

 Interests: ['Coding', 'Video Editing', 'Side Projects']
 ---

+## February 2022
+- Spoke to 2 VC's for the first time regarding Twinder.
+- Continued working on product and marketing aspect [Twinder](http://twinder.fun/)
+- Started a new Freelance work.

 ## January 2022
 - Generated extra income by doing some freelance work for the first time.
 - Connected to twitter community leads across the globe.